jznmsl/PSS-Social/README.md

 # PSS-Social: Potential-Based Social Shaping for Safe Navigation in Dense Crowds

-Code for our  2026 submission on density-generalizable social robot navigation using deep reinforcement learning.

 ## Overview

 Existing DRL methods for social navigation fail when tested at crowd densities beyond their training distribution.
 We identify two key factors behind this failure: observation distribution shift from learned normalization statistics, and reward designs that either under-penalize collisions or induce conservative freezing.